Patrick Crosby: International

 in the 2011 FIL World Indoor Lacrosse Championship in Prague, Czech Republic in 2011.

 In 2013 Crosby was drafted by LC Custodes Radotín (CZ) in the European Lacrosse League and competed in the 2013 ELL season.

 Kentucky Stickhorses

 Crosby was the third overall pick in the 2011 North American Lacrosse League Draft.

 Kentucky went 5-1 in their inaugural season, in which he played in every game.

 In 2013 he returned to Kentucky where he started in the championship game.

 Crosby was the only American goaltender to be selected in the original NALL draft and not signed as a free agent.

 National Lacrosse League

-In December of 2021, Crosby signed with the Philadelphia Wings to their practice squad.
+In December 2021, Crosby signed with the Philadelphia Wings to their practice squad.

 Hockey

 Crosby played collegiate ice hockey with the Temple Owls.